jeffcarp/talks/README.md

 ```
 ### Code minification

 Dependency injection relies on taking your controller or service function and running toString() on it to suss out it's dependencies.
 This doesn't work if your function signature looks like `function(a, b, c, d) { ... }`.
-You can get around this by using [ngmin](https://github.com/btford/ngmin), a JS minifier that keeps DI intact, or by declaring your components in an array prefixed with each dependency.
+You can get around this by using [ngmin](https://github.com/btford/ngmin), a JS minifier that keeps DI intact (by doing the below for you automatically), or by doing it manually by declaring your components in an array prefixed with each dependency.

 ```javascript
 app.controller(['$scope', 'CatService', function($scope, CatService) {